 Stay

 Choose a modern, all-suite hotel which boasts the opportunity to see the northern lights directly from your private balcony.
-Alternatively, there are many other hotel options in the centre of Yellowknife which offer easy walking distance to the area’s main attractions and activities..
+Alternatively, contact us for other hotel options in the centre of Yellowknife which offer easy walking distance to the area’s main attractions and activities..

 Play